-There are three ways to transfer funds into your Koho account: e-transfer, Visa debit, or direct deposit.
-Once your Koho account has money, you can start spending with your reloadable Visa card or saving within your interest-bearing accounts.
+There are three ways to transfer funds into your KOHO account: e-transfer, Mastercard debit, or direct deposit.
+Once your KOHO account has money, you can start spending with your reloadable Mastercard card or saving within your interest-bearing accounts.

 Let’s go through each of these options now.

 - Go onto your KOHO app, click $, Add funds, and then “e-Transfer from your bank.”

 - Write down or copy-paste your unique e-Transfer email address, which is listed under “e-Transfer yourself at this email.”